Jarlotee/BuildOnce/readme.md

 This typically leads to re-executing the build, unit test and packages steps for each environment.
 This ineficiency can have reprocusions to your build infrastructure and create a bottleneck in your delivery pipeline.

-BuildOnce allows you to transform all your configuration files into the required environment targets as part of your build.
+BuildOnce allows you to transform all your configuration files into the required environment targets as part of your build!

 This enables you to then combine the bits and config as needed for each environment without the need to rebuild and re-run unit tests and thus make you a CI rock :star:.

 ## Installation